johannes-weigel/country-flags-collection/README.md

 - **Formats**:
   Flags are available in both **SVG** (vector) and **PNG** (bitmap) formats.
+  PNGs are provided with widths of:

+  - 512px: for UI/Document Elements
+  - 1024px: for HD Screens
+  - 2048px: for Full-HD Screens
+  - 4096px: for 4K-Screens

 - **Variants**:
   Each flag may exist in three variants: